luke-cha/ai-chatbot-tutorial/README.md

 # Creating an AI Chatbot Using Sendbird

-In this tutorial, we guide you on how to create an AI chatbot named using the Sendbird platform.
-AI Chatbot generates optimal responses to user inquiries and improves the user experience by utilizing previous chat records.
+In this tutorial, we will guide you on how to create an AI chatbot using the Sendbird platform.
+AI chatbots generate optimal responses to user inquiries and enhance the user experience by utilizing previous chat records.
+By using Sendbird's AI Chatbot, it is important to emphasize that you can easily create such sophisticated AI chatbots on various platforms.
+This allows you to effortlessly incorporate knowledge-based chatbots into your channels.

 ## Prerequisites
 - **Sendbird Account:** Go to [Sendbird Dashboard](https://dashboard.sendbird.com/) and create an account for a free trial.
 If you already have a Sendbird account, sign into your account.